-Sun and sand, art and antiquity lie southeast of Athens in Sounion.
+Sun, sand, art, and antiquity all lie southeast of Athens in Sounion.
 Here, the spectacular Temple of Poseidon sits atop a cliff 195 feet over the Saronic Gulf.
 Pay your own respects to the god of the sea at the beach directly below or enjoy the coves of the Apollo Coast as you head back west to the seaside resort of Vouliagmeni for an overnight.

 Day 4: Eleusis and Corinth

 Heading west of Athens, make a stop at Eleusis, home of the Sanctuary of Demeter and the haunted grotto of Hades, god of the Underworld.
 Past the Isthmus of Corinth—gateway to the Peloponnese—Ancient Corinth and its sublime Temple of Apollo beckon.
 Head south to the coast and Nafplion; en route, stop at a roadside stand for some tasty Nemean wine.

 Days 5–6: Nafplion, Tiryns, Mycenae, Epidauros

 Set up base in Nafplion—a stage set of Venetian fortresses, Greek churches, and neoclassical mansions—then set out to explore the mysteries of forgotten civilizations in nearby Tiryns, Mycenae, and Epidauros.
 North is Tiryns, where Bronze Age ramparts bear witness to Homer's "well-girt city."
 Farther north is Agamemnon's blood-soaked realm, the royal citadel of Mycenae, destroyed in 468 BC.
 Then take a day trip east to the famous ancient Theater at Epidauros, where a summer drama festival still presents the great tragedies of Euripides.